dlebansais/PgMoon/README.md

 All moon phases, past and future, can be seen in the calendar.
 To return to the current phase, double-click the calendar, or right-click to see the context menu and select "Display Current".

 ## Mushrooms
 In Project:Gorgon, one can grow mushrooms in boxes, and all mushrooms grow differently depending on the moon phase.
-For each mushroom type, there are two prefered phase when they grow robustly.
+For each mushroom type, there are two preferred phase when they grow robustly.
 The main screen allows one to add the name of a mushroom (or use predefined names) and select two corresponding moon phases.
 If one of the moon phase is current, its name is in bold characters.

 ## Dark Chapel